McTavishLab/physcraper/docs/PhyscraperRun.md

     physcraper_run.py -s pg_55 -t tree5864 -a treebase_alns/pg_55tree5864_ndhf.aln -nt 8 -spn 3 -hl 20 -as "nexus" -db ~/ncbi/localblastdb/ -o output4

 To run on local files, not on trees in Open Tree, you need to match the labels to taxa using https://tree.opentreeoflife.org/curator/tnrs/

     physcraper_run.py -tf tests/data/tiny_test_example/test.tre -tfs newick -a tests/data/tiny_test_example/test.fas --taxon_info tests/data/tiny_test_example/main.json -as fasta -o owndata

-The current copnfiguration settings are written to standard out, and saved in the output directory as run.config e.g.
+The current configuration settings are written to standard out, and saved in the output directory as run.config e.g.

     [blast]